Fector101/android_notify/README.md

 - Support for multiple notification styles:
   - Big Text
   - Big Picture
+  - Large Icon
   - Inbox
-- Ability to include images in notifications.
+- Supports including images in notifications.
 - Compatible with Android 8.0+ (Notification Channels).
 - Customizable notification channels.
-- Support for large icons in notifications.

 ## Installation

-Make sure you have the required dependencies installed:
+This package is available on PyPI and can be installed via pip:

 ```bash
 pip install android-notify
 ```

-## Usage
+## **Dependencies**

 **Prerequisites:**